About Adult Education

 Adult Education is also a Customized Training provider.
 We provide on-campus, off-campus, and on-site training for firms and organizations, which require customized or specialized training or testing for employees or members.
 A class, course program, or workshop can be developed to address a client’s needs.
 Performance and written testing is available and safety and skill training is not limited to courses listed in our catalog.
 For more information about Customized Training, call Dawn M. Lystad at 732-257-3300 ext.
 1920.

 If you are interested in a career in the health care industry, the Practical Nursing program is an excellent choice.
-The program has been nationally recognized by the National Council of State Boards of Nursing for having a 95% passing rate on the National Council Licensure Examination.
+The program has been nationally recognized by the National Council of State Boards of Nursing for having a 90% passing rate on the National Council Licensure Examination.
 This outstanding achievement supports the overall rigor of the practical nursing program and the dedication of an outstanding faculty.
 Practical Nursing is offered at the Middlesex County Vocational and Technical Schools' - Piscataway Campus.
-Students may apply to take the 15 month day-time or the two-year evening program.
+Students may apply to take the 15 month day-time program.
 The rigorous Practical Nursing curriculum includes instruction in Anatomy & Physiology, Microbiology, Pharmacology, Nutrition, Behavioral/Social Sciences, Sociology, Psychology, Contemporary Health Issues, Fundamentals of Nursing, Medical Surgical Nursing I, Medical Surgical Nursing II, Mental Health/Psychiatric Nursing, Obstetrical Nursing, and Pediatric Nursing.
 To become a Licensed Practical Nurse, you must have a High School diploma or G.E.D., successfully complete the Practical Nursing program and pass a licensing exam.
 For an application call the Health Occupations Office at 732-985-0717 extension 2274.